bakdata/kafka-large-message-serde/README.md

   * Default: false
   * Importance: low

+  ``large.message.s3.request.checksum.calculation``
+  AWS request checksum validation mode to use when uploading to S3.
+Leave empty to use the AWS SDK default.

+  * Type: string
+  * Default: "WHEN_SUPPORTED"
+  * Importance: low

 ``large.message.abs.connection.string``
   Azure connection string for connection to blob storage.
 Leave empty if Azure credential provider chain should be used.